Ryan Day (American football): 2022 season

 The 2022 season, which was Day's fourth full season at the helm, featured the Buckeyes starting ranked #2 in the nation in both the AP and Coaches' Poll.
-With returning quarterback CJ Stroud, Ohio State managed to start 8-0, with double digit wins at home over a then-top 5 Notre Dame and away at the #13 ranked Penn State Nittany Lions.
+With returning quarterback C. J. Stroud, Ohio State managed to start 8–0, with double digit wins at home over a then-top 5 Notre Dame and away at the #13 ranked Penn State Nittany Lions.
 In the inaugural College Football Playoff rankings of the season, the Buckeyes landed at #2, a spot they would hold for four weeks.
-Though they struggled in games against a 1-7 Northwestern and a 6-4 Maryland, Ohio State managed to remain undefeated heading into the matchup against #3 Michigan for the series' second matchup of 11-0 teams (the first since 2006), and the third meeting between top-5 teams since they met in 2016.
-Despite being favored by eight points, Ohio State was utterly embarrassed 45-23, and managed to score only three points in the second half.
-With this loss, Ohio State failed to reach the Big Ten Championship for the second consecutive season, and Ryan Day fell to 1-2 against the Wolverines, becoming the first Ohio State head coach to lose multiple games to Michigan in the 21st century.
-Day is also 0-2 since infamously stating that he would "hang 100 on them."
+Though they struggled in games against a 1–7 Northwestern and a 6–4 Maryland, Ohio State managed to remain undefeated heading into the matchup against #3 Michigan for the series' second matchup of 11–0 teams (the first since 2006), and the third meeting between top-5 teams since they met in 2016.
+Despite being favored by eight points, Ohio State lost 45–23, and managed to score only three points in the second half.
+With this loss, Ohio State failed to reach the Big Ten Championship for the second consecutive season, and Day fell to 1–2 against the Wolverines, becoming the first Ohio State head coach to lose multiple games to Michigan in the 21st century.
 Despite the loss to the Wolverines, the Buckeyes made the College Football Playoff as the 4-seed.
 In the College Football Playoff Semifinal at the Chick-fil-A Peach Bowl, Day and Buckeyes fell to the eventual National Champion Georgia Bulldogs 42–41.